Employment and employee benefits in Switzerland: overview

 Written employment contract

 No written employment agreement is required.
 If it is agreed orally or implicitly that a person will provide services to another for a limited or unlimited period of time, and the other party will pay a salary, an employment contract legally exists.
+However, certain covenants are only valid if agreed in writing and signed by both parties.
 In certain instances it may be unclear whether an employment contract or a mandate agreement exists (see Question 2).

 Numerous public law provisions aim to protect certain categories of employees, such as females, youths, or people working at night.

-Collective agreements (Gesamtarbeitsverträge) apply to certain sectors, for example, the machine industry and the chemical and pharmaceutical industry.
-They can be widely negotiated between trade unions and industry associations, or between trade unions and certain (usually large) companies Upon a decision of the competent authorities, collective agreements can be declared binding for all employers in the sector concerned.
+Collective agreements (Gesamtarbeitsverträge) apply to certain sectors, for example, the machine industry or the chemical and pharmaceutical industry.
+They can be widely negotiated between trade unions and industry associations, or between trade unions and certain (usually large) companies.
+Upon a decision of the competent authorities, collective agreements can be declared binding for all employers in the sector concerned.

 In addition, the Federal Government can enact mandatory standard employment terms for certain industries or certain types of workers (Normalarbeitsvertrag).